DrMugs/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to check the directory of file
+\n This script lists the contents of a irectory